stacysn/ruby-monster-oop/README.md

 export Dog
 ```

-## Classes
+## Classes and Ruby

 Ruby uses **classes** for object-oriented programming.
 Classes are data types used to create more data.
 They are similar to the object types we manipulated with constructors and prototypes in JavaScript.

 Classes are more common among programming languages than prototypes, so we'll go into more depth about OOP with Ruby than we did with JavaScript.
-(Also, JavaScript has classes as of its latest version: ECMAScript 6.)
+This will help give us extra context for JavaScript classes from ES6, like we saw with React.

 1) **Challenge:** Create a `Monster` class in Ruby and an instance of `Monster`.
 > *Hint: you'll have to use the Ruby reserved word `class` and the `new` method.*